-- a) Appropriate landscape enhancements; - b) Conservation of important environmental assets, natural resources and biodiversity; - c) Make provision for the long-term use and management of these areas; and - d) Provide access to well-designed cycleways, bridleways and footways (both off and on road), to help link local services and facilities.
+- a) Appropriate landscape enhancements; - b) Conservation of important environmental assets, natural resources, biodiversity and geodiversity; - c) For the long-term use and management of these areas; and - d) Access to well-designed cycleways, bridleways and footways (both off and on road), to help link local services and facilities.

-- 10.52 Developments should provide the appropriate Green Infrastructure and landscaping, including green corridor links to join up the Borough's green and built-up areas and where possible deliver a village green approach (a central location of Green Infrastructure provision for various recreational uses in a development) This will ensure that the space can be accessed and used by the local community and protect and enhance the natural setting of the Borough. - 10.53Development should respect the environmental character of its surroundings including existing townscape character.
+- 10.52 Developments should provide the appropriate Green Infrastructure and landscaping, including green corridor links to join up the borough's green and built-up areas and where possible deliver a village green approach (a central location of Green Infrastructure provision for various recreational uses in a development).
+This will ensure that the space can be accessed and used by the local community and protect and enhance the natural setting of the borough. - 10.53 Development should respect the environmental character of its surroundings including existing townscape character.
 Particular attention should be given to the creation of well-designed green corridors which will act as development buffers to ensure a sensitive transition to adjoining areas.